irenecelebrin/pands-project/README.md

 **What it does**

-Linear_regression.py uses SciPy to calculate Simple linear regression for each pair of features from the scatter plots (Sepal length vs Sepal width, Petal length vs petal width).
+Linear_regression.py uses SciPy to calculate Simple linear regression for each pair of features from the scatter plots (Sepal length vs Sepal width, Petal length vs petal width) and plot a line that represents the trend in the data.
-It uses the values of slope and intercept to create an equation that represents a trend in the data.
+Specifically, it uses the values of slope and intercept to create an equation that represents a trend in the data.
 It re-creates the scatter plots from 5.
-Scatter, and plots a line to represent the Regression formula.
+Scatter, and plots a line to represent the Regression equation.
+Source: [scipy.stats.linregress](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.linregress.html).

+**How it works**
+Two functions are created in the program: each function calculates the values of slope and intercept related to the ideal line highlighting a trend in the data.
+The slope (or grandient) indicates how steep the line is, while the intercept is the value of y when x=0 ([Data Science - Slope and Intercept](https://www.w3schools.com/datascience/ds_linear_slope.asp)).
+Once these values are found, it is possible to derive the equation of Simple linear regression, and plot the line.
+Based on this equation, and if this equation is accurate, it would be possible to roughly derive the value of a variable, based on the value of the other variable.

+After the Simple linear regression formula is found, the scatter plot is recreated and the line plotted above that.

+A function at the end of the program executes both functions and saves the plots to image files.

 **About the regression lines**
-Explain what linear regression is
+Calculating simple linear regression and plotting the line on the scatter plots highlights the following points:

+**Sepal** It does not look like the line fits the data accurately: most samples are quite far from the line.
+In this case, Simple Linear Regression is used to highlight (or not) a trend in the data, and not to predict values.
+If the goal was to predict values, however, it would be possible to verify the accuracy of the equation calculating the root mean squared error ([Linear Regression (Accuracy)](https://www.kaggle.com/discussions/questions-and-answers/62086)) or using the coefficient of determination $R^2$ ([Coefficient of Determination (R²) | Calculation & Interpretation](https://www.kaggle.com/discussions/questions-and-answers/62086)).

 Explain what it highlights
 - no trend in Sepal